R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ```

 The `receiveFromUntrustedHost` method here isn't really needed, it's just because we're already using this to demonstrate local calls.
 The new part is `receiveMail`.
-This method takes three parameters: the first is an identifier that the host gets to pick, which doesn't
-mean anything but we can use to acknowledge the mail if we want to using `Enclave.acknowledgeMail`.
-Acknowledgement can be used
-to tell the host the enclave is done processing the mail if it doesn't want to reply immediately.
-It will be discussed
-more in future tutorials.
-In this simple tutorial we reply immediately so don't need to use this feature, and thus we
-ignore the ID.

-The third parameter is a routing hint string.
-It's also provided by the host and it helps the host route replies when
+This method has a routing hint string parameter.
+It's provided by the host and it helps the host route replies when
 dealing with multiple clients.
 It's passed into `postMail` when the enclave posts a reply.
 In our example the host only
 deals with one client and so it's not used.